Fr. Michael Murray O.S.B., passed away December 14, 2019.

 In lieu of flowers please make donation to ATTN: Fr.
 Maurice, St. Benedict's Abbey, 1020 N. 2nd Street, Atchison, Kansas 66002

-To send flowers to Fr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fr.
+Michael Murray, please visit our floral store.